Ghost in the Shell (1995)

 1. Cybernetics and Cyborgs

-“Cybernetics” is an interesting word that is mostly associated with SF, but actually was borrowed by the literature from Real Science, where it means much different, and more, things than the genre is generally open to.
+“Cybernetics” is an interesting word that is mostly associated with sci-fi, but was borrowed by the literature from Real Science, where it means much more than the Genre is generally open to.

-In 1948, in the USA, eminent Mathematician Norbert Wiener coined it to create a language for an emerging transdisciplinary field that explored regulatory systems, especially artificial ones, and defined it as, "the scientific study of control and communication in the animal and the machine."
+In 1948, in the USA, eminent Mathematician Norbert Wiener coined the term to create a language for an emerging transdisciplinary field that explored regulatory systems, especially artificial ones, and defined it as "the scientific study of control and communication in the animal and the machine."

 Even more out-there possibilities were being considered in England, by another Mathematician of towering reputation, Alan Turing.
-In 1936 he built a simple almost-Computer, a machine that could revise its functions based on changing the commands presented to it in algorithmic codes, giving it infinite, potential, applications, all based on human/machine communication.
-Then Turing invented the coding, and decoding, discipline of Banburismus, and built the first true electronic Computer; the latter success made him one of the men most singularly responsible for the Allied victory in WWII.
-Turing additionally published landmark papers on the seemingly esoteric subject of what a machine intelligence would be like, and how it would be recognized when it arrived, now known as the “Imitation Game” also known as the “Turing Test.”
-Despite saving his nation from the Nazis, Turning was an intolerable being to the English government because of his homosexuality, criminally prosecuted, chemically castrated (which left him intellectually disabled), and driven to suicide.
+In 1936, he built a simple, almost-computer, a machine that could revise its functions based on changing the commands presented to it in algorithmic codes, giving it infinite potential applications, all based on Human/Machine Communication.
+Then Turing invented the coding and decoding discipline of Banburismus and built the first true electronic Computer; the latter success made him one of the men most singularly responsible for the Allied victory in WWII (1938-1945).
+Turing additionally published landmark papers on the seemingly Esoteric subject of what Machine Intelligence would be like, and how it would be recognized when it arrived, now known as the “Imitation Game” and sometimes the “Turing Test.”
+Despite saving his nation from the Nazis, Turning was an intolerable being to the English Government because of his Homosexuality, was Criminally Prosecuted, Chemically Castrated (which left him Intellectually Disabled), and driven to Suicide (1954).

-In 1958, in the USA, NASA was founded, taking Cybernetics to a whole new level.
-There were increasingly complex issues related to the human interface with machines, and using technology to allow humans to survive and work in environment of Outer Space.
-When NASA was founded, the word “Computer” was mostly a job-title for humans doing complex math, but around 1962, the word morphed into primarily a description of a machine, not a person.
+In 1958, NASA was founded in the USA, taking Cybernetics to a whole new level.
+There were increasingly complex issues related to the Human Interface with Machines and the use of technology to enable humans to survive and work in the environment of Outer Space.
+When NASA was founded, the word “Computer” was mostly a job title for Humans doing complex Math, but around 1962, the word morphed into primarily a description of a Machine, not a person.

-In today’s popular usages, these words’ meanings have changed.
-Cybernetics now usually means the technologies that allow direct interface between human being and Computers.
-The Cyborg has come to mean a human that has incorporated advanced technologies into his/her body to achieve something beyond normal capacities, or is sometimes interchangeable with the word “Android,” a robot that mimics human appearance and actions.
+In today’s popular usage, these words’ meanings have changed.
+Cybernetics now typically refers to the technologies that enable a Direct Interface between Human beings and Computers.
+The term Cyborg now generally means a human who has incorporated advanced technologies into his or her body to achieve something beyond normal capacities or is sometimes used interchangeably with the word “Android,” which refers to a Robot that mimics human appearance and actions.
+While themes of Cybernetics and Cyborgs are frequently explored in SF films, few works challenge us to question the very nature of their reality.
+When was the last time a movie truly made you reconsider what it all really means to be an Advanced Human, or perhaps “Post-Human”?

 2. The World and the Story

-Masamune Shirow is a giant in Japanese Magna comics, but I’m sad to say I’ve never read his stories, though I’ve seen his artwork.
-His most famous creation is the “Ghost in the Shell” (first published in 1989 as “Mobile Armored Riot Police”) which has expanded beyond comics and become an international franchise with multiple prose novels, three theatrical anime movies, two anime TV series, an anime TV movie, an anime OVA series (in USA terms, direct-to-video), a theatrical live-action movie, and several video games.
-I have seen most of the movie and TV animes, and well as the live-action film, love them all, except the live-action film, because that one sucks.
+Writer/Artist Masamune Shirow is a giant in Japanese Magna comics, but I’m sad to say I’ve never read his stories, though I’ve seen his artwork.
+His most famous creation is the “Ghost in the Shell” (original title “Mobile Armored Riot Police” (1989)) which has expanded beyond comics and become an international franchise with multiple prose novels, three theatrical anime movies, two anime TV series, an anime TV movie, an anime OVA series (in USA terms, direct-to-video), a theatrical live-action movie, and several video games.
+I have seen one anime movie plus the TV animes, love them all, and also the live-action film, which sucked.
 This essay mostly concerns the first theatrical anime movie, and without doubt, it was a landmark, perhaps second only to “Akira” (1988) in its achievement.

-The world of “Ghost in the Shell” franchise is a mixture of some optimism but mostly cynicism for the future, and takes most of its pleasure from the cynicism.
-It’s a dense Cyberpunk landscape of Class-Warfare and corrupt Corporations wherein the honest Cops know they work for dirty people, but see the larger chaos constantly threatening as far worse than the price they already pay for a half-way decent quality-of-life.
-These Hero Cops strut smugly above-the-law but, paradoxically, long for honest reform, sometimes even an honest revolutionary.
-Often the narratives are a challenge to follow, but the amazing action, and complete conviction, drags you along.
+The world of “Ghost in the Shell” franchise is a mixture of some Optimism but mostly Cynicism for the Future and takes most of its pleasure from the Cynicism.
+It’s a dense Cyberpunk landscape of Class-Warfare and Corrupt Elites wherein the honest Cops know they work for dirty people but see the larger threats in the Chaos constantly threatening; tolerating Systemic Injustice is a small price to pay for a half-way decent quality-of-life.
+These Hero Cops strut smugly Above-the-Law but, paradoxically, their Integrity ensures a modest level of Social Order.
+They themselves, long for honest reform, sometimes even act in an honestly Revolutionary Manner, though their jobs mostly demand actions opposite of just that.
+Often the narratives are a challenge to follow, but the amazing action and complete conviction drags you along.

-The setting is a Future Japan that is the world’s premier political and economic giant, and specifically in a ferociously over-built urban-sprawl called New Port City.
-The story is centered on an elite Cyber-crime SWAT team called Public Security Section Nine, a Militarized Police Force under the authority of the Ministry of Internal Affairs and Communications, and therefore distinct from both local Police and conventional Military.
+In this Future, Japan that is the world’s premier Political and Economic giant and the world’s greatest city is a ferociously over-built urban-sprawl called New Port City.
+The story is centered on an elite Cyber-Crime SWAT team called Public Security Section Nine, under the authority of the Ministry of Internal Affairs and Communications, and therefore distinct from both local Police and conventional Military.
 Section Nine, itself, proves to be politically and legally distinct even from other Sections under the same chain-of-command.

 One of her colleague’s remarks that there is a lot of static in her head.
 She replies, “Yeah, I’m having my period.”
 There are at least three English dubs of this film, and that crass joke is missing from at least one of them.
 The thing is, that crass joke has layers on meaning, because it soon becomes a plot point that Kusanagi is, in fact, incapable of menstruation.

-Her targets are foreign Spies who are pressuring a Computer Programmer with a Security Clearance to defect to the country.
+Her targets are Foreign Spies who are pressuring a Computer Programmer with a Security Clearance to defect to the country.
 Kusanagi’s advised to act ahead of schedule because another unit, Section Six, is about to raid the room.
-As Section Six is obligated to obey the laws of Japan, and the Spymaster has Diplomatic Immunity, they won’t accomplish anything.
-Kusanagi’s job is to end the conspiracy by assassinating the Spymaster.
-Unfortunately, she now has to risk being killed by the Section Six Police because she will be bursting into Section Six’s raid with her own guns blazing.
+As Section Six is obligated to obey the Laws of Japan, and the Foreign Spymaster has Diplomatic Immunity, so Section Six won’t accomplish anything.
+Kusanagi and Section Nine’s job is to end the Conspiracy by Assassinating the Spymaster.
+Unfortunately, she now has to risk being killed by the Section Six Police because her unit isn’t really supposed to be there and she will be bursting into Section Six’s raid with her own guns blazing.

-She stands, strips off her coat, and appears naked beneath, but soon it becomes obvious she’s wearing a skin-tight stocking that allows her to go invisible.
-With the grace and emotional coolness of a completive high-driver, she jumps off the building.
-She falls the exact number of floors she intends, bursts through the window, guns down the Diplomat/Spy, and then jumps out again, as members of the Police open up on her with automatic weapons.
+Kusanagi stands, strips off her coat, and appears naked beneath, but soon it becomes obvious she’s wearing a skin-tight stocking that allows her to go invisible.
+With the grace and emotional coolness of a completive high driver, she jumps off the building.
+She falls the exact number of floors she intends, then bursts through the window, guns down the Diplomat/Spy, and then jumps out again, as members of her own Police Force, but from a different Section, open up on her with automatic weapons.

 Next, the film-titles unfold, and as they do, we get to watch a Cyborg being built.
 Its only human component is the brain.
-Soon it is obvious that this is a flashback to how Kusanagi was created, or at least one of her creations, as the Major has had a number of bodies across her career.
+Soon it is obvious that this is a flashback to how Kusanagi was created and that the Major has had several bodies.

 This future is bound together in Computer Networks too sophisticated and powerful for any of the people using them to fully understand.
 The machines mostly create and care for other machines while humans move in various levels of ignorance through this artificial web of Data and Technology.
 (Like me, as I type into the word processor and then post this essay online.)

 The team’s next assignment is to hunt a Hacker/Terrorist known only as the “Puppet Master.”
 He/she got the nickname because of perfecting the “Ghost-Hack,” getting into the meat of people’s brains and turning them into his deluded slaves.
 There’s evidence the Puppet Master is plotting to assassinate VIPs by Ghost Hacking their staff members.
-Before the film has reached its thirty-minute mark, Section Nine has captured a petty Criminal and a Sanitation worker, both of whom are being manipulated by the Puppet Master.
-The Criminal falsely believes he’s a persecuted Immigrant turned Radical Activist.
-The Sanitation worker thinks he’s trying to get information on his estranged wife and daughter, neither of whom actually exist.
+Before the film has reached its thirty-minute mark, Section Nine has captured a petty Criminal being manipulated by the Puppet Master.
+The Criminal falsely believes he’s a persecuted Immigrant turned Radical Activist, but in truth he’s not an Immigrant but a Sanitation Worker who thinks he’s trying to get information on his estranged wife and daughter, neither of whom actually exist.

 As Kusanagi and her team hunt the Puppet Master, he/she has taken a special interest in Kusanagi.
-Apparently, the goal isn’t to Ghost Hack her, but what the goal might be is as much a mystery as the Puppet Master’s identity.
+Apparently, the goal isn’t a Ghost Hack, and the real goal proves to be is as much a mystery as the Puppet Master’s identity.

 Kusanagi speaks some telling lines early in the film, “Overspecialize and you breed in weakness.
 It’s slow death.”
-(There’s a famous Heinlein quote, “Specialization is for insects.”)
-But as we become more and more Machines ourselves, how do we adapt in a way that avoids overspecialization when we’ve de-emphasizing Natural Selection and Hybrid Vigor?
+(This echoes a famous Heinlein quote, "Specialization is for insects.")
+But as we become more Machines ourselves, how do we adapt in a way that avoids overspecialization when we’ve de-emphasizing Natural Selection and Hybrid Vigor?
 Kusanagi said “breed in weakness” when she, herself, can’t bear children.
-With the final plot revelations in the climax, we realize that is what this film is all about.
+With the final revelations, we realize that is what this film is all about.

 3. Style and content

-I’ve only seen two other films by Oshii, “Angel's Egg” (1985) & “Avalon” (2001), but his international reputation for Philosophically-inclined film making is tremendous.
+I’ve only seen two other films by Oshii, “Angel's Egg” (1985) & “Avalon” (2001), but his international reputation for Philosophically inclined film making is tremendous.
 Though I stated above that this film’s action is explosive, and it is, it’s also quite toned-down compared to most other anime.
-Oshii wanted to shift the focus onto what it meant for our Identities as we become more intimate with our Technologies than our fellow Humans.
+Oshii wanted to shift the focus to what it meant for our Identities as we become more intimate with our Technologies than our fellow humans.

 We begin with a self-isolating Heroine.
 Her image is hyper-sexualized but we gradually learn she has no substantive sexuality.
 She defies, or really is indifferent to, gender roles, and is emotionally detached to the point that she initially seems without desires.
 We’re asked to identify with her, the team member not only with the fewest human body parts, but the fewest human personality attributes.
-She becomes the clarion call to embrace a Transhuman future that may well be upon us soon (though probably not as soon as the film predicted, as the story is supposed to be set in 2029).
+She becomes the clarion call to embrace a Post-Human Future that may well be upon us soon (though probably not as soon as the film predicted, the year 2029).

-“Akira’s” score is rightfully praised, as is that of “Ghost…” Both were drawing from, and reinventing, much older musical forms to create something timeless-enough to still sound futuristic years after the release date.
-But they’re not the same: Tsutomu Ōhashi’s “Akira” is hard-driving and heavy on the percussions, reflecting that the film was concerned adultescents, was more action-filled, and about an exterior world transforming.
-“Ghost…” is about adult characters, has somewhat less action, and inwardly focused, so its Composer, Kenji Kawai, chose ambient-inspired orchestrals mixed with choral timbres that suggested religious ceremonies.
-Most of the music in “Ghost…” is understated and calming, a bold choice for an Action-film, but that just makes the appearance of dissonance that much more jarring.
-Ironically, though the score was universally hailed, Kawai, himself, has expressed doubts about it.
+“Akira’s” score is rightfully praised, as is that of “Ghost in a…” Both were drawing from, and reinventing, much older musical forms to create something timeless-enough to still sound futuristic years after the release date.
+But they’re not the same: Tsutomu Ōhashi’s “Akira” is hard-driving and heavy on the percussions, reflecting that the film was concerned with Adultescent Characters, was more action-filled, and about an exterior world transforming.
+“Ghost in a …” is about Adult Characters, has somewhat less action, and inwardly focused, so its Composer, Kenji Kawai, chose ambient-inspired orchestrals mixed with choral timbres that suggested religious ceremonies.
+Most of the music in “Ghost in a…” is understated and calming, a bold choice for an Action-film, but that just makes the appearance of dissonance that much more jarring.
+Ironically, though the score was universally hailed, Kawai has expressed doubts about it.

 Water imagery is important: Kusanagi’s Cyborg body is built while being suspended in liquid.
 This is echoed when she goes scuba-diving just before she and Batou have their longest, and most intimate conversation.
 In the above-described commuting scene, she riding a ferry.

-The manner in which water is used may have influenced the imagery of Steven Spielberg’s “Minority Report” (2002), but it also disappears around this film’s forty-five-minute mark.
-Among the things water represents is Kusanagi’s comfort in her isolation from humanity and her relationship with Cyberspace; her act of surfacing and re-entering our more conventional Reality is key.
-Even though Cyberspace itself is no more than glimpsed, the ending is about her relationship with it profoundly changing and deepening, so the water images disappear as the Cyberspace because more important to the plot.
-It is also worth noting that though the setting is a maritime city, but that type of shipping never works into the plot even though International Politics does.
+The way water is used may have influenced the imagery of Steven Spielberg’s “Minority Report” (2002), but it also disappears around this film’s forty-five-minute mark.
+Among the things water represents is Kusanagi’s comfort in her isolation from Humanity and her relationship with Cyberspace; her act of surfacing and re-entering our more conventional Reality is key.
+Even though Cyberspace itself is no more than glimpsed, the ending is about her relationship with it profoundly changing, so the water images disappear as the Cyberspace because more important to the plot.
+It is also worth noting that though the setting is a Maritime City, but that type of shipping never works into the plot even though International Politics does.

 This film has proven hugely influential.
-Praised not only by Director Spielberg (his studio made the live-action version), but also Director David Cameron, and it was central to the development of the ideas behind the Wachowskis’ “The Matrix” series (first movie 1999).
+Praised not only by Director Steven Spielberg (his studio made the live-action version), David Cameron, and it was central to the development of the ideas behind the Wachowskis Brothers’ (now Sister’s) “The Matrix” series (first movie 1999).
 Allegedly, when the Wachowskis were pitching their series to producers, they’d pop in a DVD edit of this film and say, "We wanna do that for real."
-There are numerous borrowings, some quite specific, like the digital "rain" of green symbols that signified Cyberspace’s architecture and the way the characters plug themselves into it through holes in the backs of their necks.
+There are numerous borrowings, some quite specific, like the digital "rain" of green symbols that signified Cyberspace’s architecture and the way the characters plug themselves into it through holes at the base of their necks.

 4. A Cyborg Manifesto

-Secondly, and contradictorily, the Cyborg would liberate us all because Race and Gender would disappear, and the transhuman model would prove egalitarian in ways never imagined before.
+Secondly, and contradictorily, the Cyborg would liberate us all because Race and Gender would disappear, and the Post-Human, but Haraway prefers the term “Transhuman,” model would prove egalitarian in ways never imagined before.

 When discussed all these decades later, Haraway is often disparaged because, though she included both sides of the argument, she clearly favored the Utopian.
-That looks pretty dim in a USA where Universal Health Care seems more and more remote with each passing day.
-(I wrote the first version of this in 2020, while much of my country is under “Stay-at-home” orders because, collectively, we didn’t properly prepare for a Global Pandemic, many thousands are losing their work-related Health Insurance, and the poor are dying faster than the rich).
+That looks dim in a USA where Universal Health Care seems more-and-more remote with each passing day.
+(The first version of this essay was written in 2020 this while much of my country is under “Stay-at-home” orders because, collectively, we didn’t properly prepare for a Global Pandemic, many thousands are losing their work-related Health Insurance, and the Poor were dying faster than the Rich; I can’t say anything is better now).
+Louis Althusser would call this "an imaginary representation of the relation of individuals to their real conditions of existence," or, more simply, even if it worked for someone Tom, it was too much to expect it would also work for Dick or Harry.
+Haraway was cruelly mocked in the TV show “Six Feet Under” (first aired 2001) despite the series having no SF, and almost no Fantasy, elements.
+That mockery reflected that there was a seduction at work, wherein Information Technology presents itself as Liberating when it, in fact, all it did was Reinforce Conventional Socio-Economic Structures.

-As Cyborgs are able to accept unlimited and wildly various augmentations, they transcend all perceived societal limitations.
-The politics of the Cyborg is liberated from, “the tradition of racist, male-dominant capitalism; the tradition of progress; the tradition of the appropriation of nature as resource for the productions of culture.”
-The cyborg “is a creature in a post-gender world.”
+As Cyborgs can accept unlimited and wildly various augmentations, they transcend all perceived societal limitations.
+The Politics of the Cyborg is liberated from, “the tradition of racist, male-dominant capitalism; the tradition of progress; the tradition of the appropriation of nature as resource for the productions of culture.”
+The Cyborg “is a creature in a post-gender world.”

 Botau: "It doesn’t mean that we’ve sold our souls to Section Nine."